sandordargo/sandordargo.github.io/_posts/2021-3-10-write-your-own-cpp-concepts-part-i.md

 Let's go one by one.

 By explicitly specifying the `type_trait` `std::is_integral` for `IntWithPower`, we can make `IntWithPower` an integral type.
-Of course, if we plan to do so in real life, it's better to make sure that our type has all the characteristics of an integral type, but that's beyond our scope here.
+Of course, if we plan to do so in real life, it's better to make sure that our type has all the characteristics of an integral type, but that's beyond our scope here. (*Update: specializing most of the type traits results in Undefined Behaviour, so don't do this in production code*)

 ```cpp
 template<>